stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 the latter-day programme had been a sedulous imitation of the old wizard's writing, which Charles seemed to have carried to a marvellous state of perfection.
 Of any third hand which might have been Allen's there was not a trace.
 If he had indeed come to be the leader, he must have forced young Ward to act as his amanuensis.

 In this new material one mystic formula, or rather pair of formulae, recurred so often that Willett had it by heart before he had half finished his quest.
-It consisted of two parallel columns, the left-hand one surmounted by the archaic symbol called "Dragon's Head " and used in almanacks to indicate the ascending node, and the right-hand one headed by a corresponding sign of "Dragon's Tail " or descending node.
+It consisted of two parallel columns, the left-hand one surmounted by the archaic symbol called _"Dragon's Head"_ and used in almanacks to indicate the ascending node, and the right-hand one headed by a corresponding sign of _"Dragon's Tail"_ or descending node.
 The appearance of the whole was something like this, and almost unconsciously the doctor realised that the second half was no more than the first written syllabically backward with the exception of the final monosyllables and of the odd name Yog-Sothoth, which he had come to recognise under various spellings from other things he had seen in connexion with this horrible matter.
 The formulae were as follows-- exactly so, as Willett is abundantly able to testify--and the first one struck an odd note of uncomfortable latent memory in his brain, which he recognised later when reviewing the events of that horrible Good Friday of the previous year.

-     Y'AI 'NG'NGAH,
+> Y'AI 'NG'NGAH,
-      YOG-SOTHOTH
+> YOG-SOTHOTH
-     H'EE--L'GEB
+> H'EE--L'GEB
-     F'AI THRODOG
+> F'AI THRODOG
-      UAAAH
+> UAAAH

-     OGTHROD AI'F
+> OGTHROD AI'F
-     GEB'L--EE'H
+> GEB'L--EE'H
-      YOG-SOTHOTH
+> YOG-SOTHOTH
-     'NGAH'NG AI'Y
+> 'NGAH'NG AI'Y
-      ZHRO
+> ZHRO

 So haunting were these formulae, and so frequently did he come upon them, that before the doctor knew it he was repeating them under his breath.
 Eventually, however, he felt he had secured all the papers he could digest to advantage for the present; hence resolved to examine no more till he could bring the sceptical alienists en masse for an ampler and more systematic raid.
 He had still to find the hidden laboratory, so leaving his valise in the lighted room he emerged again into the black noisome corridor whose vaulting echoed ceaselessly with that dull and hideous whine.

 The next few rooms he tried were all abandoned, or filled only with crumbling boxes and ominous-looking leaden coffins; but impressed him deeply with the magnitude of Joseph Curwen's original operations.
 He thought of the slaves and seamen who had disappeared, of the graves which had been violated in every part of the world, and of what that final raiding party